 In the Course Finder, but using a different menu to search - see the photo for the button on the left, the the location in the menu that says "외국인을 위한 한국학(서울)".

-The first week of the semester during the second round of registration (assuming the department lets instructors override enrollment limitations on exchange students).
-You need to complete the Permission Form (see How to Register) and send us the requested information along with your proof-of-permission from the instructors (combine everyting as a single PDF file).
+The first week of the semester during the second round of course enrollment (assuming the department lets instructors override enrollment limitations on exchange students).
+You need to complete the Permission Form (see How to Register) and send us the requested information along with your proof-of-permission from the instructors (combine everything as a single PDF file).

 We will try to register you for those classes and let you know if we are able to or not.
 It is possible, of course, that even with permission, it is not possible to add you to a class for a number of reasons such as space limits, restrictions by the department, etc.